gregfeliu/Westchester_covid_tracker/README.md

 The accumulative cases show periods in which the total count is "stable" and growing.
 The per capita aspect to the data lets one get an idea of the scale of the virus on the community.
 The new cases per capita visualization also shows the amount of growth the virus has in a slightly more clear way.
 From this chart, we can clearly see that Westchester experienced 2 (maybe 3) clear waves of the virus.
 The summer of 2020, for example, is very, very different from the end of 2020.
 This chart helps one irrefutably realize this.

+**Update**
+The data can be generated using a single script (retrieve_update_data.py in the scripts folder).

+**Note**
+This project assume that you have the same file structure that I did when creating it.
+The important parts are the the github notebook is outside the folder that houses the script/notebooks.
+Additionally, it assumes that there is an "images" folder that is outside the dirextory that houses the script/notebooks.

 ## Technologies used
 - Jupyter Notebook
 - Python
     - Seaborn
     - Pandas
+    - git